Deleting or removing something from the Internet requires different strategies depending on the type of information you

 Contact the publisher by email

 Contacting a publisher by email is no less important.
 Even if you call them directly and don’t get a response, a follow-up email is always a good idea.
 This will let them know you mean business and that this is an important matter for you.

 Try to get a direct email from any one of the sources above by using a tool like Hunter, or even just a simple Google search.
 Then, send a concise, polite email regarding your interest with your contact information to further discuss the matter.
-Just as much as persistence is key, keeping your contact polite and direct is equally as impactful.
+Just as much as persistence is key, keeping your message polite and direct is equally as impactful.

 When compiling your documentation, ask yourself: